 They will not only speed up the process, but they will also achieve a pension refund in unlikely cases since their lawyers are experienced and knowledgeable of certain loopholes.

-Another advantage is a faster payout, as the refund can be paid to the German bank account of the specialist company, who will then forward the money to you via a low-fee international money transfer provider, such as Wise.
+Another advantage is a faster payout, as the refund can be paid to the German bank account of the specialist company, which will then forward the money to you via a low-fee international money transfer provider, such as Wise.

-They offer a free evaluation and eligibility check of your case and only proceed with cases they are confident in succeeding.
+All providers offer a free evaluation and eligibility check of your case and only proceed with cases they are confident in succeeding.
 You will only be charged a commission once your claim has been approved and you have received your refund.